Tommy's guest blog, 10/04/2017, by Hayley Colley

 Hayley and Steven were referred to a specialist fetal medicine hospital for further scans.

-More in depth scans confirmed that Jack was very little and his long bones were a lot smaller than they should have been.
+More in depth scans confirmed that Jack was very little and his bones were a lot smaller than they should have been.
 A two vessel umbilical cord was also confirmed.

 A two vessel umbilical cord is when the cord has just one vein and one artery as opposed to one veins and two arteries.